Cardinal Richelieu

 Consecrated a bishop in 1607, Richelieu was appointed Foreign Secretary in 1616.
-He continued to rise through the hierarchy of both the Catholic Church and the French government by becoming a cardinal in 1622 and chief minister to King Louis XIII of France in 1624.
-He retained that office until his death in 1642, when he was succeeded by Cardinal Mazarin, whose career he had fostered.
-He also became engaged in a bitter dispute with the king's mother, Marie de Médicis, who had once been a close ally.
+He continued to rise through the hierarchy of both the Catholic Church and the French government, becoming a cardinal in 1622 and chief minister to King Louis XIII in 1624.
+He retained that office until his death in 1642, when he was succeeded by Cardinal Jules Mazarin, whose career the cardinal had fostered.
+Richelieu became engaged in a bitter dispute with Marie de Médici, the king's mother, and formerly his close ally.